OctopusDeploy/blog/blog/2019-08/k8s-oauth/index.md

 You may be familiar with OAuth logins already, as they are commonly used to authenticate users in web applications.

-Authenticating users from a console application is a little different.
-We still need the user to open a web page and verify themselves with Google, but `kubectl` won't interact with a a web browser by itself, so we need some other way to generate these codes.
+However, authenticating users from a console application is a little different.
+We still need the user to open a web page and verify themselves with Google, but `kubectl` won't interact with a web browser by itself, so we need some other way to generate these codes.

 This is where [k8s-oidc-helper](https://github.com/micahhausler/k8s-oidc-helper) comes in.
-This tool generates a URL that we can open in a browser to generate the codes that `kubectl` needs in order to authenticate a user.
+This tool generates a URL that we can open in a browser to generate, which in turn will supply the codes that `kubectl` needs in order to authenticate a user.

 To install `k8s-oidc-user`, make sure you have the [Go tools installed](https://golang.org/doc/install), and then run: